tensult/role-acl/README.md

 - Grant permissions by attributes defined by glob notation (with nested object support).
 - Ability to filter data (model) instance by allowed attributes.
 - Ability to control access on "own" or "any" resources.
+- Ability to control access using conditions.
+- Supports AND, OR, NOT, EQUALS, NOT_EQUALS, STARTS_WITH,
+- Policies are JSON compatible so can be stored and retrieved from database.
 - Fast.
 (Grants are stored in memory, no database queries.)
 - TypeScript support.